dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 * Page Dir 1 entry: 0x20 (it points to a page table).
 * Page Dir 2 entry: 0xBE (it points to a page dir 1).

 The above example is just an imaginary translation mechanism, we'll discuss the actual `x86_64` 4-level paging below.
+If we are wondering how the first page directory can be accessed, this will be clear later, but the answer is that there is usually a special register that contains the base address of the root page directory (in this example page dir 1).

 ## Paging in Long Mode